Laura Iñiguez, Content Manager at Hirebook

-Not every position may be suited for a full time worker at home, you need to clarify which positions can be performed at home and for how many days a week.
-Think thoroughly which positions need to be performed 100% on site (like frontline positions that cannot be performed at home), which problems might occur and how the one in charge of the position would need to solve them.
+Not every position may be suited for a full-time worker at home, you need to clarify which positions can be performed at home and for how many days a week.
+Think thoroughly which positions need to be performed 100% on-site (like frontline positions that cannot be performed at home), which problems might occur, and how the one in charge of the position would need to solve them.

 Communication is Key

 We don’t mean exactly communicating concerns, tasks, scheduling one-on-ones, etc. (Check out our “Check-in with your employees: A Remote Management Guide” article to know more about our remote management tips).
-Communication struggles happen a lot, like when having meetings with people at the office and people at home; instead of having people present that happen to be in the office, make them join meetings through their laptop as well as remote employees, this way everyone engages at the same level.
+Communication struggles happen a lot, like when having meetings with people at the office and people at home; instead of having people present that happen to be in the office, make them join meetings through their laptop as well as remote workers, this way everyone engages at the same level.
 Leveling the game for everyone will help employees that are typically remote to feel heard and as important as those who are typically in the office.

 Using smart workplace technologies has never been more important.
 Having so many people telecommuting nowadays forced technology to move faster, and it still needs to move fast.
 Conversations now can be more focused since when you talk to someone is to address something specific, which saves time and increases productivity and positive outcomes.
 Reaching objectives might even take less time than before.